gtechgithub/SpringCore/src/main/java/com/javapoint/SpringContextAware/SpringContextAwareResoures/Readme.md

-# Appication Context Aware get recouces.
+# Appication Context Aware get resources.

 This is an simple example to implement ApplicationContextAware and with that context get the resource namely a XML file in the class path and finally read the xml file using JAXB unmarsherller.